rc0r/AvivoreXT/README.md

 AvivoreXT is a multi-threaded, Python-based tool that searches Twitter for keywords and then parses any tweets that are found.
 For maximum data coverage AvivoreXT uses a mix of issuing classic search queries to the Twitter API and monitoring the Twitter Sreaming API.

 A configuration file defines search terms and regular expressions that are used to extract data.
-It presently uses a SQLite backend to store the data that is found and outputs results via a stdout.
+It presently uses a SQLite back-end to store the data that is found and outputs results via stdout.

-With the sample configuration file Avivore looks for the following sort of data:
+With the sample configuration file AvivoreXT looks for the following sort of data:

 * Phone numbers in NPA-NXX format (ex: 604-555-1212)
 * IPv4 addresses (127.0.0.1)